cesc1989/backend-handbook/manuscript/01-setup/02-linode.md

 ## Linode

-Configure an Ubuntu machine in Linode requires you to set it up from the very beginning.
-You'd need to:
+Configurig an Ubuntu machine in Linode requires you to set it up from scratch(they give you the OS and root user).
+To have a working Ubuntu server you'd need to:

 - Create a non-root user
 - Set up user SSH access
-- Harden SSH service configuration (change default port, etc)
+- Harden SSH service configuration(change default port, etc)
-- Activate firewall
+- Activate firewall(iptables or UFW)
 - More...

 ### Create New non-root user

-A non-root user is a system user that can log in to the server but still issue root commands preceding them with `sudo` and inputing her password.
+A non-root user is a system user that can log in to the server but in order to run superuser commands needs to precede them with `sudo` and inputing her password.

 #### Add a user